Provence wine: Wine regions

 The Bellet AOC is in southeastern Provence, near Nice has a significant Italian influence with its major white wine being made from the Italian wine grape Vermentino, known in France as Rolle.
 Other grape varieties include Chardonnay, Clairette, Mayorquin, Muscat Blanc à Petits Grains, Pignerol, Braquet and Roussanne.
 Though the white wines receive more international attention, production in Bellet is about equal in white, red and rosé wine with most being consumed by tourists to the French Riviera.

 The Palette AOC is the smallest major wine area in Provence with most of the vineyards being owned by Château Simone.
 The region is situated on predominantly calcareous limestone soil and produces wines that are similar in style to the southern Rhône region.
 The main grapes of the region include Cinsaut, Grenache, Mourvèdre and Ugni blanc.

 The Coteaux de Pierrevert AOC is a minor wine area located around the village of Pierrevert in the northeastern section of Provence.
 Its red, white and rosé wines are mainly made from Grenache, Syrah, Cinsaut, Clairette and Rolle.
 The climate here is cooler than in other areas of Provence and the wines are thus lighter in body than those of other areas of the region.

+As well as these AOP/AOCs, the region includes a large number of IGPs for estates, wines and parcels that do not qualify for the AOP/AOCs.: Alpilles IGP (around Les Baux and the Alpilles), Mont Caume IGP (around Bandol), Maures IGP (around the Maures), etc.